FosterBirnbaum/PottsMPNN/README.md

 * `"none"`: No optimization (just autoregressive sampling).
 * `"potts"`: Optimizes sequence using Potts energy.
 * `"nodes"`: Optimizes node features.
+* **`inference.optimization_temperature`**: (float) Optimization temperature.
+Lower values (e.g., 0.0 or 0.1) produce more probable sequences; higher values (e.g., 1.0) add diversity.
+Note that the model was only benchmarked with this temperature set to 0.0.
 * **`inference.binding_energy_optimization`**: How to optimize using binding energies:
 * `"none"`: Optimize stability only.
 * `"both"`: Jointly optimize stability and binding affinity.